JuliaGraphics/Luxor.jl/docs/src/tutorial/pixels.md

 Drawing(A)
 ```

 The array `A` should be a matrix where each element is an ARGB32 value.
 ARGB32 is a way of fitting four integers (using 8 bits for alpha, 8 bits for Red, 8 for Green, and 8 for Blue) into a 32-bit number between 0 and 4,294,967,296 - a 32 bit unsigned integer.
-The ARGB32 type is provided by the Images.jl and Colors.jl packages.
+The ARGB32 type is provided by the Images.jl package (or ColorTypes.jl).

 You can set and get the values of pixels by treating the drawing's array like a standard Julia array.
 So we can inspect pixels like this: